Historic Tours of Mountain View Cemetery

 Mountain View Cemetery remains in use today, and contains enough space to accommodate several more burials, but it ceased being the Jewish community cemetery in 1929.
 The entrance to Jewish Section of Mountain View Cemetery is located at the corner of E. 37th Avenue and Fraser Street.

 Jewish burial practices and Vancouver's early Jewish residents are explored on the tour.

 Our Jewish Mountain View Cemetery summer walking tour season runs from June through August.
 Special private tours can be happily arranged for groups of 10 or more, anytime, by calling (604)257-5199 or emailing firstname.lastname@example.org

-2014 Spring Schedule, in presentation with Mountain View Cemetery:
+2014 Spring/Summer Schedule, in presentation with Mountain View Cemetery:

 Tours meet at the corner of 37th Avenue and Fraser, just outside the Jewish section of Mountain View Cemetery.Parking is available on nearby streets.
 Tour site is also accessible by Public Transit, visit www.translink.ca to plan a route.

 Private tours are available year-round for groups of 10 or more.
 RSVP and a minimum of 10 pre-registered participants are required for each private tour.
 Tours can also be adapted for school classes.